 Council Tax discounts

 You must tell us of any change of circumstances that affects your entitlement.
-If you don't, you may be required to pay a penalty.
+If you don't, you may pay a penalty.

 When working out how many people live in a property, some people are not counted.
 These are called disregarded people.

 If any of the following people live in your home, they may be disregarded and you may get a 25% discount.
-Follow the link that applies to download a Confirmation of Status form :
+Download a Confirmation of Status form:

 - Full-time students/student nurses